Rose Blumkin - Jewish Immigrant and Businesswoman

 At the same time, like other women moving into business in this era, Rose Blumkin’s company was focused on what many believed was “the woman’s sphere”: the home.
 Many of the women who established businesses in the 1920s and 1930s focused their products on either the home or women’s hygiene and beauty.
 This would remain true into the 1980s—when women owned half of American businesses—and beyond.
 Successful women in business were often concentrated in areas of the market that were considered “feminine”—household products and consumer goods for women.

-Rose received loans from the local Jewish loan society, part of the Jewish communal infrastructure in Omaha.
-The group provided interest-free loans to Jewish businesses to prevent exploitation by loan sharks and support community entrepreneurs.
+Blumkin received loans from the local Jewish loan society, part of the Jewish communal infrastructure in Omaha.
+The group provided interest-free loans to Jewish businesses to prevent exploitation by loan sharks and to support community entrepreneurs.
 These loans were instrumental in providing financial support to Nebraska Furniture Mart.

 "The best part of this experience was the food and learning about Omaha history.
 I loved learning about how exciting North Omaha used to be, especially the musical aspect.
 I loved the cultural food, such as Big Mama’s in North Omaha and El Alamo in South Omaha."